Altesmi/ParticlesInBox/docs/index.rst

 .. image:: ./_static/results50s.gif
    :alt: Animation of circles colliding

-In the demo we went through:
+In the demo we will go through:

  - Basics of git
  - Unit testing with pytest
  - Pre-commit hooks
- - Setting up simple continuous development pipeline using GitHub actions
+ - Setting up simple continuous development pipeline
- - Sphinx
+ - Making project documentation with Sphinx
  - Publishing documentation in readthedocs.io

 .. toctree::